santiment/academy/src/docs/metrics/details/timebound.md

 The `circulation_1d` metric counts the number of coins/tokens that participated in on-chain transactions in the past 24 hours.

-In one particular day Alice sends 20 ETH to Bob, Bob sends 10 ETH to Charlie and Charlie sends 5 ETH to Dean.
+On one particular day, Alice sends 20 ETH to Bob, Bob sends 10 ETH to Charlie and Charlie sends 5 ETH to Dean.

 ```bash
 Alice  -- 20 ETH -->  Bob